 This report brings forward big moves and strategy highlights for a multi-generational Vision for the neighbourhood around 22nd Street SkyTrain Station.
-The Vision is informed by Council's Strategic Priorities Plan, responding to the climate emergency, the City's commitment to truth and reconciliation, new legislation mandating minimum densities around SkyTrain stations, as well as a unique planning process that featured an Ideas Challenge and significant public engagement.
-This project is one of seven initiatives in New Westminster supported by the Housing Accelerator Fund program, established by the Canada Mortgage and Housing Corporation (CMHC).
+The Vision is informed by Council's Strategic Priorities Plan, responding to the climate emergency, the City's commitment to truth and reconciliation, new regulations from the Province which mandates minimum densities around SkyTrain stations, as well as a unique planning process that featured an Ideas Challenge and significant public engagement.

-The Vision considers how to appropriately implement the provincial density framework in the Connaught Heights and West End neighbourhoods, creating the kind of green network and opportunities for social connection that will maintain and enhance livability as the neighbourhood grows and the climate crisis advances.
+The Vision considers how to appropriately implement the Provincial density framework in the Connaught Heights and West End neighbourhoods, creating the kind of green network and opportunities for social connection that will maintain and enhance livability as the neighbourhood grows and the climate crisis advances.
 This neighbourhood is envisioned as one with housing choice for a wide range of residents, including those in greatest need, and where buildings are energy efficient, low carbon, comfortable and safe through extreme weather.
 The neighbourhood includes commercial and community services that ensure residents can meet many daily needs in close proximity to home, and empowers them to live comfortably car-free.
 The Vision includes opportunities to advance First Nations priorities throughout, such as by providing space for ceremony, and supporting cultural revitalization in the public realm.

-This report seeks Council's feedback on the big moves and strategy highlights, and direction to bring these to community members for review and feedback, prior to Council's consideration of the final Vision document at the end of the year.
+This report seeks APC's feedback on the big moves and strategy highlights, to inform the finalization of a full Vision which will be brought forward later in the year.